xan105/node-powertoast/README.md

   Long is around ~ 25sec<br />
   Short is the user defined value (_Windows settings > Ease of Access > Display > Show notification for ..._)

-  Or registry: `HKCU\Control Panel\Accessibility` -> `MessageDuration`::DWORD (Not recommended)
+  Or registry: `HKCU\Control Panel\Accessibility` -> `MessageDuration`::DWORD (Not recommended to directly modify registry value)

-  User value default to 5sec; Available: 5,7,15,30,1min,5min
+  User value default to 5sec; <br/>
+  Available: 5, 7, 15, 30, 1min, 5min

 - **onClick**

   Protocol to launch when the user click on the toast.<br />
   If none (**default**) click will just dismiss the notification.<br />

-  ⚠️ Only protocol type action buttons are supported as there's no way of receiving feedback from the user's choice via PowerShell.<br />
+  ⚠️ Only protocol type action is supported as there's no way of receiving feedback from the user's choice via PowerShell.<br />
-  If you are using NodeRT native module and you want to excecute some js code when the user click on the toast or when the toast is dismissed then please see the callback option section below.<br />
+  If you are using NodeRT native module and you want to execute some js code when the user click on the toast or when the toast is dismissed then please see the callback option section down below.<br />

   Example of protocol type action button to open up Windows 10's maps app with a pre-populated search field set to "sushi":